bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:32:55

 Yes, 64 bytes, bad.

+Speaker 0: 00:32:57

 Why?

+Speaker 0: 00:32:58

-Well, We mentioned this a few times in other episodes, I don't think we've done an actual episode about it, but in our episode 81 we talked about a change to Bitcoin Core 25 that makes transactions that are 65 bytes or greater, I think they make them illegal again or something weird about that.
+Well, we mentioned this a few times in other episodes, I don't think we've done an actual episode about it, but in our episode 81 we talked about a change to Bitcoin Core 25 that makes transactions that are 65 bytes or greater, I think they make them illegal again or something weird about that.
 I forgot what exactly we discussed.
 The point is 64 byte transactions are bad and the reason they're bad is because they look the same as 232 byte transactions next to each other in the block.
 Because of the way the Merkle trees are made.

 Speaker 0: 00:33:36

-Sorry, we have to take a step back here, Sjoerd.
+Sorry, we have to take a step back here, Sjors.
 What does it mean?
 Why is there such a thing as a 64 byte transaction and also such a thing as a 32 byte transaction?
 Why aren't all transactions the same number of bytes?